- Food & Drink

-When you do take it down, the Regional District of Central Okanagan (RDCO) wants to remember that there are ways to dispose of your tree in an environmentally friendly way.
+When you do so, the Regional District of Central Okanagan (RDCO) wants you to remember that there are ways to dispose of your tree in an environmentally friendly way.

 Chip it, don’t chuck it.

 “You can give your tree another life after the holidays by dropping it off at any one of the convenient Chip It locations,” explained Rae Stewart, waste reduction facilitator.
 “Your tree will then be chipped down and composted into a nutrient-rich soil enhancer called GlenGrow.”

 Stewart added that GlenGrow is great for dressing your lawn, landscaping or mixing in your vegetable garden, and you can get it at various locations come springtime.

 If you don’t have a way of getting your tree to a drop-off location, or if you’re just feeling a little lazy after that turkey dinner, you can also cut your tree down to size and put the pieces in your yard waste cart.

 If you do plan on dropping your tree off to be chipped, make sure all decorations and tinsel are removed before recycling your tree.